Missing your usual corn flakes (toasted breakfast flakes made from milled corn grits)?

 7 - Crushed Granola

-Surely, you’ll find other granola substitutes just as tempting.
-Switch things up and enjoy your breakfast even more!
+Surely, you'll find other homemade granola bars that keep you full just as tempting.

 Frequently Asked Questions